Atlanta Union Station (1930): Overview

-Additionally, the Georgia Railroad operated local service between Atlanta and Augusta.

 After the tenant railroads of Union Station had discontinued all their passenger trains (the last such train operated on April 30, 1971, the day before Amtrak came into existence), demolition started in August 1971, and the station was razed in 1972.

 Remnants of the platform may be seen behind the Atlanta Journal-Constitution building although construction of Underground Atlanta and MARTA largely obliterated the site.

-There have been plans to resurrect Union station with another intermodal facility, but they have not gotten past the proposal phase.
+There have been various proposals for new intermodal passenger stations within the vicinity of the former Union Station, however, none have advanced beyond the initial planning.
 The Atlanta area is currently served by the Peachtree station by Amtrak.